Bristol Premier League Division One rules and formats 2021

 Membership and number of matches

-The thirteen members of the league have been reduced to twelve on the expungement from the league of Jason Champion on February 15th.
-Those twelve play each other twice in first-to-11-point matches, which can be arranged at any time during the season and at any place to suit the players.
+The fifteen members of the league play each other twice in first-to-11-point matches, which can be arranged at any time during the season and at any place to suit the players.

 It is the responsibility of each player to ensure completion of his/her fixtures in the allotted time.